-For more details, contact Katherine Nutting at 1-800-999-4033
+For more details, contact Alex Chakmak, Water Quality Engineer, at 1-800-999-4033.

-In December 2002, Metropolitan Water District of Southern California (MWD) completed a source water assessment of its Colorado River and State Water Project supplies.
+In December 2002, the Metropolitan Water District of Southern California (MWD) completed a source water assessment of its Colorado River and State Water Project supplies.

 Colorado River supplies are considered to be most vulnerable to the following: